warpirate/cheating-daddy/PROVIDERS.md

 # LLM Provider Integration Guide

-This document explains the multi-provider LLM system implemented in Cheating Daddy.
+This document explains the multi-provider LLM system implemented in MeharNolan.

 ## Overview